 - A six-fold increase in breast cancer among female firefighters

-- After 20 years of service, firefighters have an increased risk of kidney cancer.
+- After 20 years of service, firefighters had an increased risk of non-Hodgkin lymphoma, multiple myeloma and colon and kidney cancer.

-- Exposure to smoke on top of the occupational exposures increases the risk of lung and smoking-related cancers.
+- Exposure to smoke on top of the occupational exposures of firefighting increases the risk of lung and smoking-related cancers.

 The accumulation of this evidence has led to federal approval of the National Cancer Registry for Firefighters and additional laws in New York State supporting cancer treatment for both professional and volunteer firefighters.

-Roswell Park Comprehensive Cancer Center fully supports cancer screening and early detection for firefighters with the belief that this will lead to better outcomes, more cost-effective treatment options and improved quality of life for all firefighters.
+Roswell Park Comprehensive Cancer Center fully supports cancer screening and early detection for firefighters with the belief that this will lead to better survival, more effective treatment options and improved quality of life for all firefighters.